aporetic/aporetic.github.io/raspberry-pi-router/router.md

 > If your ISP requires your WAN device to communicate over a specific VLAN, use the "custom" device field to provide the VLAN ID in the form `DEVICE.VLANID`, e.g. `eth1.10`.

-You should now be online!
+You should now be connected to the Internet!

 Maximizing Performance
 ===